MicrosoftDocs/azure-devops-docs/docs/project/wiki/wiki-update-offline.md

 1. Clone your wiki Git repo to your local IDE or workspace.
 2. Add files or folders to your local git branch.
-3. Update the .order files to reflect the pages and subpages that you've added.
+3. Update the .order files to reflect the pages and sub-pages that you've added.
 4. Commit and push the updates you made to your local git branch.

 ## Prerequisites